bootlin/training-materials/slides/networking-driver-overview/networking-driver-overview.typ

     - The MAC driver may register its own PCS instance(s)

-    - Some IPs are re-used across vendors, dedicated drivers are then used
+    - Some IPs are reused across vendors, dedicated drivers are then used

   ],
 )